shawngraham/hist1900/docs/3.Technical_Help/Set Up Your Own Website.md

 ### Setup
-1. Make a folder inside your Obsidian vault; call it 'website'.
-Any notes that you create that you want to share on the net will go into this folder for safekeeping (so you can find them easily on your machine.)
+1. **If you are comfortable with git and github, skip this step**.
+If you are a **newcomer to Github***: make a folder inside your Obsidian vault; call it 'website'.
+Any notes that you create that you want to share on the net will go into this folder for safekeeping (so you can find them easily on your machine.) *
-2. Create a **new github repository using this template**.
+2. Create a **new github repository using this template** [here](https://github.com/jobindjohn/obsidian-publish-mkdocs).
 Click the green button at the top or use [this link](https://github.com/jobindjohn/obsidian-publish-mkdocs/generate).

 ![[assets/use-this-template.png]]